DepartmentOfStatisticsPUE/rid-gig-economy/README.md

 ## Basic info

-Data and codes for the paper "The gig economy in Poland: evidence based on the mobile big data" by:
+Data and codes for the paper "The gig economy in Poland: evidence based on the mobile big data" (Arxiv preprint: XXX) by:

 + Beręsewicz Maciej -- Poznań University of Economics and Business, Poland; Statistical Office in Poznań, Poland
 + Nikulin Dagmara -- Gdańsk University of Technology, Poland